DUNE/cdr/README.md

-This is the Conceptual Design Report for the next long-baseline experiment at Fermilab.
+This repository holds the source for three volumes of the Conceptual Design Report for the next long-baseline experiment at Fermilab.
 ====

 Guidance
 ---

-The definitive source for guidance for CDR authors is availble in the
+The definitive source for guidance for CDR authors is available in the
 document:

   volume-readme.pdf